bcgsc/biobloom/README.md

 <a name="3"></a>
 ## 3. Classifying and Analyzing Sequences with Biobloomcategorizer

 Once you have filters created, you can use them with Biobloomcategorizer to categorize sequences.
-The file formats that can be used are the following: SAM, BAM, FastQ, FastA and qseq.
-To read BAM files samtools must be in your path.
-Gzip and Bz2 compression is also handled if your system has gzip and `bunzip2` installed.
+The file formats that can be used are the following: FastQ, FastA.
+If the input is compressed it is recommended to pipe the input in using [process subsititution](http://tldp.org/LDP/abs/html/process-sub.html).

 Before starting make sure the listed `.bf` file is in the same directory as its corresponding information `.txt` file.